Cash flow management: how to take control of your business finances

 Build these habits into your invoicing process:

 A delivered product or service is the closest thing your business has to cash in hand.
-Don't let it sit there.
+Don't let it sit unbilled.

 Keep your books accurate and up to date

-Accurate books give you real-time visibility into your cash position and help you meet legal requirements, including those for company directors.
+Accurate books give you real-time visibility into your cash position and help you meet legal requirements for company directors.
 Up-to-date records give you certainty about your financial health.

 Keep your accounting current by:

-- Updating records regularly: set aside time weekly to reconcile transactions, keeping in mind that you must legally keep records for six years from the end of the relevant financial year
+- Updating records regularly.
+Set aside time weekly to reconcile transactions.
+You must legally keep records for 6 years from the end of the relevant financial year.

 Manage customer payments effectively

 Collecting payments on time protects your cash flow.
-Prompt payment collection improves your success rate, which matters when many businesses operate on payment terms ranging from 30 to 90 days.
+Many businesses operate on payment terms ranging from 30 to 90 days, so prompt collection matters.

 Stay on top of customer payments by:

-- Monitoring accounts receivable turnover: track how quickly customers pay and spot trends early
+- Monitoring accounts receivable.
+Track how quickly customers pay and spot trends early.

-Separating personal and business finances makes cash flow easy to track accurately.
-Separation helps you see exactly how much your business generates versus what you spend personally.
+Separating personal and business finances makes cash flow easier to track accurately.
+It helps you see exactly how much your business generates versus what you spend personally.

 Keep them separate and you'll: